ScorpioLea/AiCE/README.md

 # AiCE: High-fitness mutation prediction tool
 <img width="1433" alt="image" src="https://github.com/user-attachments/assets/abd98244-7e87-4ada-87e5-6e9d74387930" />

-The repository is an official implementation of **Harnessing structural and evolutionary constraints to enhance protein evolution using inverse folding models**.
+The repository is an official implementation of [Advancing protein evolution with inverse folding models integrating structural and evolutionary constraints](https://www.cell.com/cell/abstract/S0092-8674(25)00680-4?_returnURL=https%3A%2F%2Flinkinghub.elsevier.com%2Fretrieve%2Fpii%2FS0092867425006804%3Fshowall%3Dtrue).

 AiCE is an approach that optimizes protein function by incorporating structural and evolutionary constraints into the process of AI-assisted mutation nomination.
 It is compatible with widely used protein inverse folding models such as [ProteinMPNN](https://github.com/dauparas/ProteinMPNN), [LigandMPNN](https://github.com/dauparas/LigandMPNN), [ESM-IF1](https://github.com/facebookresearch/esm/tree/main/examples/inverse_folding), [SaProt](https://github.com/westlake-repl/SaProt), and others.
 A demo for nominating high-fitness (HF) mutations using AiCE-ProteinMPNN is provided in this repository.